-The basics of real estate: The beginner's 2022 guide
+The basics of real estate: A clear & simple beginner's guide

 Understanding the basics of real estate can help a buyer or seller stay one step ahead of the competition in today’s competitive marketplace.
 From buying a home to live in to purchasing a property to rent out, owning real estate can be a key way to build net worth, save money on taxes, and even generate a little extra income on the side.